Calcification

 Density-Dependent Colour Scanning Electron Micrograph SEM (DDC-SEM) of cardiovascular calcification, showing in orange calcium phosphate spherical particles (denser material) and, in green, the extracellular matrix (less dense material).

 Calcification is the accumulation of calcium salts in a body tissue.
 It normally occurs in the formation of bone, but calcium can be deposited abnormally in soft tissue, causing it to harden.
 Calcifications may be classified on whether there is mineral balance or not, and the location of the calcification.
-Calcification may also refer to the processes of normal mineral deposition in biological systems, such as the formation of stromatolites or mollusc shells (see Biomineralization).
+Calcification may also refer to the processes of normal mineral deposition in biological systems, such as the formation of stromatolites or mollusc shells.

 Signs and symptoms

 Calcification can manifest itself in many ways in the body depending on the location.

 In the pulpal structure of a tooth, calcification often presents asymptomatically, and is diagnosed as an incidental finding during radiographic interpretation.
 Individual teeth with calcified pulp will typically respond negatively to vitality testing; teeth with calcified pulp often lack sensation of pain, pressure, and temperature.